Lake Ruataniwha

 Mackenzie Country

-The lake has also become popular for recreation.
-There is a commercial campground on the east side of the lake, with a small forest of exotic trees that have proliferated since the lake’s creation.
-Ruataniwha is also one of two main centres for competitive rowing in NZ, the other being Lake Karapiro in the North Island’s Waikato.
-As the Lake has become more popular, so has Twizel, which has been expanding towards the Lake.
+Lake Ruataniwha has become a popular spot for recreational activities.
+On its east side, a commercial campground is located within a small forest of exotic trees that have flourished since the lake's creation.
+The lake is also a key location for competitive rowing in New Zealand, alongside Lake Karāpiro in the Waikato region of the North Island.
+As the lake's popularity has grown, so has the nearby town of Twizel, which is expanding towards the lake.

 10 images